Maceris/Hemera/docs/coding_guidelines.md

     * Validate a set of data
 4. Decide on which task(s) to perform
     * Select the right event handler for an event
-    * Call the appropriate function based on a value
+    * Call the appropriate functions based on a value
     * Dispatch a virtual call (or similar) to the right function

 They should not do 2 or more tasks, such as: